DongeunPaeng/Signal/README.md

 ### Features

-- [ ] Disallow emoji.
-- [ ] Hide keyboard by clicking elsewhere.
-- [ ] Change the app to rate other people.
-- [ ] After 500 users: Reply and chat function.
+- [ ] Reply and chat function.
-- [ ] After 500 users: Use push notification for users who have apps.
+- [ ] Use push notification for users who have apps.
-- [ ] After 1,000 users: Show maximum two numbers when a user's friend has more than one numbers.
+- [ ] Show maximum two numbers when a user's friend has more than one numbers.
-- [ ] After 1,000 users: Enable using alias.
+- [ ] Enable using alias.
-- [ ] After 1,000 users: Enable voice mail.
+- [ ] Enable voice mail.
-- [ ] After 1,000: Show manner score instead of the profile picture.

 ### Errors & Bugs